Aurora AFX British F1 Championship Round

 - March 782 (Alberto Colombo): Alberto Colombo's car at Thruxton 27 Mar 1978 and for the next four seasons.

 - Chevron B40 [40-77-08] (Ron Harper): New to Fred Opert Racing and used for guest drivers in Formula 2 in 1977, using Hart 420R engines.
-Drivers that season were Jacques Laffite, Alan Jones, Gregg Young, Maurizio Flammini, Alex Dias Ribeiro and Tiff Needell.
+Its primary driver was to be Jacques Laffite, who drove it at Hockenheim, Pau and Nogaro.
+Alan Jones drove it the 'Ring, and then American Gregg Young hired the car for Mugello and a few other races.
+When Young was committed to a Formula Atlantic race, Maurizio Flammini took it over for the Rouen race with Gulf sponsorship.
+It was also driven by Alex Ribeiro at Misano, Eje Elgh at Estoril with Marlboro backing and Tiff Needell at Donington Park with Unipart support.
 Retained for 1978, and raced by Alan Prost at Pau in May.
 Sold to Paul Gibson later in 1978, and used in libre at Croft.
 Retained by Gibson for 1979, then to Ron Harper (Middlesbrough) for libre and Aurora in 1980, and for libre in 1981.
 Sold to Peter Himsworth (Ware, Hertfordshire) late 1981 but reportedly little used.
 Sold to Richard Ames (Cirencester, Gloucestershire) for sprints in 1984 and 1985, and again for 1986, when he used a 2.5-litre Hart engine.
 To David Keer (Woking, Surrey) for 1987 and used in speed events, mainly in South West England.
 Then to Chris Hill (Hertfordshire) for sprints in 1988, 1989 and 1990.
 Sold to Ray Rowan (Walsall, West Midlands) who used it at two events in 1992, in the new 2-litre class, and raced once by his nephew Martin O'Connell at Thruxton's 25th anniversary meeting in 1993.
 To John Crowson (Horsforth, Leeds, West Yorkshire) in 1998 and used in Historic F2 in 2003.
 Repainted to Opert's blue livery in 2007 and raced by Richard Evans at Oulton Park in August 2007, then by Crowson from 2008 to 2011.
 To Sandy Watson and raced by Martin O’Connell using a BDG engine from 2012 onwards.

 - March 792 (Paul Gibson): New to Norman Dickson (Perth, Scotland) and raced in the F2 section of the 1979 British F1 series, prepared by Colin Bennett.
 Due to be raced by Angelo Piccione at the Misano in August but he was too slow in testing.
 Sold to Paul Gibson in October 1979 and used mainly in libre racing at Croft but also appeared in rounds of the British series at Thruxton and Monza.
 Sold to Bob Leckie (Aberdeen, Scotland) for libre racing in 1981 but sold on in mid-season to John Bothamley who used it in the last few races of the Ingliston season.
 Taken to John Maguire in Coventry that winter who used the engine, gearbox, suspension, uprights, brakes and other components in the construction of a GT car for 1982, with Maguire's space frame chassis and Lotus Esprit bodywork.
 The tub, nose, rear wing, sidepods and rear bodywork were returned to Scotland and sold to Norrie Galbraith who planned to fit the running gear off his March 782 and put it in the 792 tub.
 Unfortunately Galbraith was killed in the 782 just weeks later.
 The 782 tub was scrapped but 792 tub and the remains of the 782 were sold to Bobby Howlings who eventually sold them to Willy Widar in Belgium.
 The 782 parts and 792 tub were evidently then built into a car which took the identity of 782-26.
 With its components scattered, the 792 has effectively ceased to exist.